 You don’t necessarily need to plant shade trees to add more shade to your yard!
 Ornamental trees, like crape myrtle and jacaranda, and large shrubs, like mock orange and oleander, add lots of gorgeous color and privacy to an area while still providing shade.
 While they may not tower overhead, the added shade can be highly beneficial for protecting garden beds and cooling down smaller seating areas.

 Build a Shade Cover for Your Garden

-If it’s important to you that you can control the amount of shade on your garden beds, particularly for edible gardens, get comfortable with using shade cloth.
-Visit a SummerWinds Nursery location near you to purchase your shade cloth and to discuss tips on color, density, and installation based on your gardening goals.
+As things heat up, it's important to control the amount of sun and shade on your garden beds, particularly for edible gardens.
+Temporary shade cloth is a great way to protect tender plants from the hot afternoon sun.
+Visit a SummerWinds Nursery location near you to purchase your shade cloth (available by the foot) and to discuss tips on color, density, and installation based on your gardening goals.

 To help give a variety of your young tree trunks a break from the sun, you can create some unconventional "shade" with these great products: